-Most commercial vehicle fleets still run on gasoline and diesel, David Hayward, a fleet expert with Deloitte consulting, said.
+Most commercial vehicle fleets still run on gasoline and diesel, says David Hayward, a fleet expert with Deloitte consulting.
 But EVs are top of mind.
 “Everyone is excited about it and everyone wants it,” he told Quartz.
 “But there’s trepidation.”
 The potential savings are huge.
-Fleet owners’ biggest expenses after depreciation (44%) are fuel (22%) and maintenance and repairs (11%), according to Deloitte.
+Fleet owners’ biggest expenses are depreciation (44%), fuel (22%), and maintenance and repairs (11%), according to Deloitte.
 EVs could slash those by more than half.

-But unknowns, as well as the limited number of available models, particularly heavier-duty vehicles, have kept fleet owners on the sidelines.
+But uncertainty and the paucity of available models (particularly heavier-duty vehicles) have kept fleet owners on the sidelines.
 Range and charging infrastructure remain major concerns for fleet owners who must ensure recharging isn’t more difficult than refilling at a gas station for salespeople and corporate clients on far-flung trips (most drivers charge at home or work).

-Yet pushing fleet vehicles more than 250,000 miles is uncharted territory.
-Sonnad, who started Tesloop when he was 15, says the company’s business model relies on EVs to work.
-The company has shifted its service from shuttles to Tesla rentals, but says only electric vehicles could keep maintenance and fuel costs under control while maintaining nearly daily trips ranging from 100 to 300 miles year after year.
+Driving fleet vehicles more than 250,000 miles is largely uncharted territory.
+Sonnad, who started Tesloop when he was 15, says the company’s business model relies on the durability of EVs.
+The company has shifted its service from shuttles to Tesla rentals, but says only electric vehicles could keep maintenance and fuel costs under control while completing nearly daily trips ranging from 100 to 300 miles year after year.

 Not all repairs were minor.
-Tesloop has also had about six battery replacements across the fleet (all of them under warranty).
+Tesloop has also had to replace about six batteries across its fleet (all of them under warranty).
 Sonnad says although the batteries have proved durable, despite degradation, they were swapped out due to factory or installation issues.
 One Tesloop Model X has seen its original battery’s range fall from 260 miles (23%) to 200 miles after covering 330,000 miles (for comparison, pooled data from Tesla owners shows batteries losing about 10% of their charge after 155,00 miles).

 Other hardware issues have come up: two axels ($2,557.12) and a row of seats ($5,375.90) have been replaced, and a new windshield took three months to arrive.
-Finicky retractable door handles in the Model S have failed (which cost $1,500 to replace), and a flash memory chip that was logging so much data that the car was effectively burning it out (replacement cost $1,800), a common problem.
+Finicky retractable door handles in the Model S have failed (1,500 to replace), and a flash memory chip (replacement cost $1,800) was logging so much data the car was effectively burning it out, a common problem.

 Tesla’s software also strained under such heavy loads.
 After a few hundred thousand miles, a software glitch began shutting off batteries prematurely, stranding drivers on the side of the road.
 Telsa has since fixed the issue.